tripal/docker-tripal-centos/README.md

+# Deprecated

+This repository is deprecated!
+Please use the [Statonlab Docker Containers repository](https://github.com/statonlab/docker-containers) instead.

 # Tripal docker images

 This repository builds docker images for Tripal v2 and Tripal v3 installed upon Drupal 7.56 with PostGreSQL database.